sbernheim4/dotfiles/README.md

 - brew
 - git
-- node (Yes I get the irony that node is needed to run the install script which then installs node, haha haha ha)
+- node
-- nvm
+- n (nvm alternative)
 - vim
 - tmux
 - zsh
 - oh-my-zsh

 zsh will be set to be the default shell.
-Symlinks will be set up for `.vimrc`, `.tmux.conf` and `.zshrc` and pretty much all the themes.
+Symlinks will be set up for `.vimrc`, `.tmux.conf` and `.zshrc` and all the themes.

 Be sure to install the font in `fonts/` and set this to be the default font for your terminal

+In addition to the list above, homebrew and npm will install additional packages

 ## Installation Notes

-You will probably have to exit vim during the installation process just by typing :q and then hitting enter, keep repeating this until vim is fully quit so the script can finish the plugin installation process.

-1. Your computer password will be necessary for the script to run.
-It is necessary to change the default shell to be zsh.
+Your computer password is needed to change shells which is a sudo operation

-2. The install.js file will clone the repo into ~/.
-If you have already clone this repo into ~/ nothing will be affected.
-This is done to ensure that the dotfiles are accessible at a universal location.
-If you cloned it into another folder, please delete that copy after running `node install/install.js and only keep the one in ~/ to avoid confusion.